sourcevault/EFR68/readme.md

 - `Ctrl+minus` and `Ctrl+plus` on the left side to make it easy to zoom and zoom out.

-- Optimized for use with Abode product, and navigating panes while using mouse.
+- Optimized for use with Abode product and one handed navigation.

 ![](./layout.png)